How to Get More Financial Aid for College

 Before taking out private student loans, ensure you’ve maxed out your federal financial aid.
 Federal student loans have more income-driven repayment options, longer deferment and forbearance periods, and more loan forgiveness programs than private loans.

 If you’ve reached the maximum amount of Direct Loans and are a graduate student, you can take out Direct PLUS Loans or Grad PLUS Loans.
 The annual limit for Grad PLUS Loans is the annual cost of attendance minus any other student financial aid.

 Undergraduates are limited to taking out $31,000 in student loans.
 Once they’ve reached that limit, they can use private student loans, or their parents can take out federal Parent PLUS Loans to make up the difference.

-Parents can borrow up to the annual cost of attendance minus any other financial aid.
+Parents can borrow up to the annual college cost of attendance minus any other financial aid.
 The loan will remain in the parent’s name unless they choose to refinance the loan in the child’s name later on.

-Parents have access to fewer income-driven repayment options and loan forgiveness programs than students, so they should verify that they can afford the monthly payments before taking out these loans.
+Parents have access to fewer income-driven repayment options and loan forgiveness programs than college students, so they should verify that they can afford the monthly payments before taking out these loans.